 This course examines the theory and practice underlying the design and construction of psychological tests (ability and personality), questionnaires and interviews.
 A variety of testing materials, questionnaires and interview types are introduced in lectures and also in practical sessions that provide basic training in their design, construction, administration and interpretation.

-Forms part of an Australian Psychology Accreditation Council's accredited sequence
+Forms part of an Australian Psychology Accreditation Council's accredited sequence.

 This course examines the theory underlying psychological test and questionnaire construction and interviewing, and introduces a range of materials and techniques through practical sessions.
-Lectures and practical sessions are divided into three sections:|

-2. Questionnaire design, in which topics such as sampling, enhancing response rates, sample sizes, questionnaire design, and respondent biases are covered; and
+- Questionnaire design, in which topics such as sampling, enhancing response rates, sample sizes, questionnaire design, and respondent biases are covered; and

 Related courses PSYC3000, PSYC3500, PSYC3600.

 Students considering enrolling in this 3000 level course should have successfully completed all the first year units and at least half the second year units of the degree program in which they are enrolled, in order to have sufficient requisite knowledge, understanding and generic skills.

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term